 - Weed out any spices that have passed their prime.
 Generally speaking, any ground spices over 1 year old should probably be tossed.
 They begin to lose their potency after about 6 months.
 Although I always use the highly scientific “sniff test” to gauge freshness, and determine if I should keep or toss.

 - Round up storage containers and labels.
 Store spices in airtight containers.
-I prefer glass jars, and use mason jars and Anchor Hocking Glass Country Comfort Jars.
-The plastic cases or bags that bulk spices come from get messy in your pantry pretty quickly.
+I prefer glass jars, and use mason jars, The plastic cases or bags that bulk spices come from get messy in your pantry pretty quickly.

 - Bay Leaves